Raëlism: The Age of Apocalypse and the Elohim's Return

 Receiving little help for this venture from the Israeli government, Raël instead suggested that a neighbouring country might be suitable, proposing Jordan, Syria, Lebanon, and Egypt as possible locations.
 None of the governments of these countries were favorable.
-Senior people of the Raëlian Movement suggested Hawaii as a possible alternative, and in 1998 Raël stated that he had received a new revelation from the Elohim stating that this location would be acceptable.
-Chryssides noted that should the Elohim not arrive in 2035, the Raëlians will have to adapt to the new circumstance in which their eschatology remains unfulfilled.
+Senior people of the Raëlian Movement suggested Hawaii as a possible alternative, and in 1998, Raël stated that he had received a new revelation from the Elohim, which stated that this location would be acceptable.
+Chryssides noted that, should the Elohim not arrive in 2035, the Raëlians will have to adapt to the new circumstance in which their eschatology remains unfulfilled.
 On 16 April 1987, the Chicago Sun-Times estimated the funding for the "cosmic kibbutz" at $1 million.
 In 1997–1998, the funding had risen to $7 million.
-In 2001, group members claimed that they had saved $9 million had been saved for the embassy; and in October 2001, the funding had reached $20 million.
+In 2001, group members claimed that they had saved $9 million for the embassy, and in October 2001, the funding had reached $20 million.

-Once on Earth, Raël claims, the Elohim will share their advanced technology and scientific understanding with humanity and will help to usher in a utopia.
+Once on Earth, Raël claims, the Elohim will share their advanced technology and scientific understanding with humans, and will help to usher-in a utopia.
 Raël teaches that the Elohim's arrival will herald a new and improved political system on Earth.
-This will be a single world government that Raël terms a "geniocracy," or "rule of geniuses," and which he discusses in his fifth book, Geniocracy.
-According to this system, only those who are fifty percent more intelligent that the average person will be permitted to rule.
+This will be a single world government that Raël terms a "geniocracy", or "rule of geniuses", and which he discusses in his fifth book, Geniocracy.
+According to this system, only those few people who are at least fifty percent more intelligent than the average person will be permitted to rule.
 Raël's proposed geniocratic system bears similarities with the style of governance that Plato promoted in his work Republic.
 Raëlians thus reject democracy, believing that it fails to ensure that society has the best leadership.
-Raël claims that this future society will have no war, and crime will have been ended through genetic engineering.
-In this future, Raël states, humanity will be able to travel beyond the Earth to colonise other planets.
-He claims that robots will assume menial tasks, allowing humans to devote their time to pleasurable pursuits.
-He also argued that there would be biological robots which would serve as sex slaves, akin to those which Raël states he encountered on his visit to the Elohim planet.
+Raël claims that this future society will have no war, and that crime will have been ended via genetic engineering.
+In this future, Raël states, humans will be able to travel beyond Earth, to colonise other planets.
+Raël claims that robots will assume menial tasks, allowing humans to devote their time to pleasurable pursuits.
+He also argued that there would be biological robots which would serve as sex-slaves, akin to those which Raël states that he encountered on his visit to the Elohim planet.
 A single world currency will be introduced, as a prelude to the total abolition of money, while a unified world calendar will also be adopted.